Purpose

 Required Attachments

-The following forms will be provided by the VCA via upload in the online grant application:
+The following forms are provided by the Commission via upload in the online grant application:

 Applicants must generate and upload the following documents:

-- Commission staff reviews the applications and forwards them to members of the statewide, multi-disciplinary advisory panel to review prior to the panel meeting.
+3. Commission staff forwards applications to members of the statewide, multi-disciplinary Advisory Panel to review prior to the Advisory Panel screening session.

-- The board of the Commission reviews the panel and staff recommendations and takes final action on the applications.
+5. The Commission Board then reviews the recommendations of the Advisory Panel and staff and takes final action on the applications.